 (v) The Directory Service Review shall be conducted no less frequently than every five years, measured from the date the previous Directory Service Review Team was convened, except that the first Directory Service Review to be conducted after 1 October 2016 shall be deemed to be timely if the applicable Directory Service Review Team is convened on or before 31 October 2016.

-For GNSO Council consideration, here are 8 suggested areas of focus for the RDS Review Team, including a clear statement prohibiting duplication of work that is the purview of the RDS PDP WG: Assess whether the current RDS efforts are on target to meet the “legitimate needs of law enforcement, promoting consumer trust and safeguarding registrant data.
+For GNSO Council consideration, here are 9 suggested areas of focus for the RDS Review Team, including a clear statement prohibiting duplication of work that is the purview of the RDS PDP WG: Assess whether the current RDS efforts are on target to meet the “legitimate needs of law enforcement, promoting consumer trust and safeguarding registrant data.”

-Assess the RDS efforts currently underway (or planned in the near term) for the purpose of making recommendations regarding how they might be improved and better coordinated.
+Assess the RDS efforts currently underway (or planned in the near term), for the purpose of making recommendations regarding how they might be improved and better coordinated.

 Ongoing PPSAI IRT work (recommendation 10 of WRT report).